-Prior to having kids I remember some long days.
+Prior to having kids, I remember some long days.
 I'd just sit in front of the television and lament the fact that I couldn't think of anything to do.
-Even being a fairly active person, I'd have times where my friends were all busy.
+Even being a fairly active person, I'd have times when my friends were all busy.
 I didn't feel like doing anything.
 Well, once you have kids, boredom is a thing of the past.
 Your calendar is full from morning to night.
 The word "boring" is no longer in your vocabulary.
-You are never, ever lacking for something to do.
+You are never, ever lacking something to do.

 6. You Can Be Pretty Sure Somebody Will Be Around When You Die

 Dying alone is scary.
 We all kind of die alone no matter what.
 However, it's nice to know that somebody will care about you.
 It's nice to know that you'll leave some kind of legacy.
 And it helps to know kids will remember you when you're gone.
 Unless you do an incredibly bad job as a parent, your kids are likely to be concerned about you as you age and maybe even be there by your bedside when you die.
 It's a comfort to know that.

 This might be the best thing about having a child.
 When I decided to have kids, I did so because I thought I would regret not having kids once I got too old.
 While the experience has ups and downs, the most overwhelming part involves the love you feel for your child.
 There really is no other comparable feeling.
 Perhaps a comparable feeling is the one some people have with cherished pets.
 However, I've had lots of pets in my life.
 There's definitely something more complex and deep with a child.
 The love you feel for them is incredibly profound and satisfying.
 You created the child.
 There's something pretty amazing about it.

 Being a parent and raising a child makes you do things differently.
 It makes you more patient (even though you're often less patient).
 It makes you try harder all the time to be better.
 That's because you always have this little pair of eyes looking at you to make the right decision.
 Being a bad example for your child just doesn't feel good.